 I actually feel comfortable wearing minimal makeup now, which has made me so happy.
 I am wearing a lot less foundation, as I am just covering up the blemishes and odd bit of redness I get on my cheeks and nose.
 I have heard that the Alpha H Liquid Gold is really good for reducing blemishes, so eventually I hope to get my hands on some to see whether this is true.
 Maybe I can have perfect skin again in the not too distant future!

 I will definitely be repurchasing the Cleanse & Polish, and I would like to get the toner and moisturiser again as well, budget permitting.
 I highly recommend the Cleanse & Polish if you are looking for a nice natural, gentle cleanser, or have problem skin as I really think this has helped me!
-The set I got* is also only £21.76 from QVC (here) and I think that’s pretty good, and the products work well together.
-Definitely give it a go if you are on the hunt for some good skin care!
+The set I got* is also only £21.76 from QVC and I think that’s pretty good, and the products work well together.
+Definitely give it a go if you are on the hunt for some new skincare!